 If you want the power to effect change, then learn how to write persuasively.
-Designed and taught by an experienced author, journalist and teacher, this practical course will help you learn how to use the fundamentals of persuasive writing to successfully sell your ideas, build consensus, and improve your performance.
+Designed and taught by an experienced author and teacher, this practical course will help you learn how to use the fundamentals of persuasive writing to successfully sell your ideas, build consensus, and improve your performance.
 You will learn to construct and defend compelling arguments, a crucial skill in for both internal and external audiences.

 To write persuasively is to move readers to action.
 This requires a strategic approach, particularly when you’re creating complex documents, such as formal proposals.
 Focusing on excellent examples of persuasive writing and winning proposals, this course will give you practical strategies that will enable you to use writing to move people to action and to be successful in having your ideas and proposals adopted.

 Write to Convince: Effective Persuasion and Proposal Writing is an elective seminar for the Certificate in Business Communications.

 (Online: 3 partial days, 9 am - 1 pm, Atlantic Time)